frios/SplashScreen/README.md

     }
 }
 ```
 In your Content file create a boolean state variable.
-Add a ZStack with a call to SplashScreen passing in your SplashContents and a binding to the state variable.
+Add a ZStack with a call to SplashScreen passing a duration and delay.
+In the block pass in your SplashContents with a binding to the state variable.

 ```
 @State private var splashShown = false